More Like This

 The highest value of a currency also shows that the inflation in that country is under control.
 However, not all currencies are the same.
 Some are more powerful than others.

-Our currency is what we use to carry all sorts of trades.
-The value of your currency reflects the strength and stability of your nation.
+Our currency is used to carry out all sorts of trades.
+Its value reflects the strength and stability of your nation.

 Still, the popularity of a currency doesn’t guarantee a higher value.
 We never fathom that any other currency would be stronger than these famous ones.